 Learn movements to improve your balance, range of motion, posture and to help speed recovery from injuries and surgeries.

-Glen Abbey Community Centre is offering Aquatic Bone and Joint Therapeutic Care 18+ Mondays or Wednesday starting in April.
+Glen Abbey Community Centre is offering Aquatic Bone and Joint Therapeutic Care 18+ Tuesdays or Thursdays.

 The Town of Oakville provides seniors 80+ an opportunity to get out and socialize with others through our Friendship Luncheon programs.